javaee/glassfish/src/site/markdown/extensibility.md

 + SERVICE_CREATION_FALURE: When a service fails during creation
 + SERVICE_DESTRUCTION_FAILURE: When a service fails during destruction

-Using the ErrorService can be a convenient place to standardize on logging of service failures.
+Using the [ErrorService][errorservice] can be a convenient place to standardize on logging of service failures.

 [apioverview]: api-overview.html
 [servicelocator]: apidocs/org/glassfish/hk2/api/ServiceLocator.html